English language emergency line

 If you plan to drive in Taiwan, you must get an International Driving Permit (IDP) before you arrive.

-You can drive for up to 30 days with an IDP and a current Australian licence.
+You can drive for up to 30 days with an IDP and a current Australian licence (digital driver's licences may not be accepted).

 If you plan to stay longer, apply for an extension at the nearest motor vehicle office in Taiwan.